Bruce Boa

 Andrew Bruce Boa (10 July 1930 – 17 April 2004) was a Canadian actor, who found success playing the token American in British films and television, usually playing military types.
-Boa's most recognizable film role is in The Empire Strikes Back (1980) as General Rieekan.
-On television, his most notable role is probably as the brash and rude American guest, Mr. Harry Hamilton, in the Fawlty Towers episode "Waldorf Salad".
+Boa's most notable film role is in The Empire Strikes Back (1980) as General Carlist Rieekan.
+On television, his most notable role is probably as the brash, plain-speaking American guest, Mr. Harry Hamilton, in the Fawlty Towers episode "Waldorf Salad".

 Early life

-Bruce Boa was born on 10 July 1930 in Calgary, Alberta, the second of three children of Ila (née Phinn) and Andrew Boa, a clergyman.
+Bruce Boa was born on 10 July 1930 in Port Stanley, Ontario, the second of three children of Ila (née Phinn) and Andrew Boa, a clergyman.
 His older sister was Jungian analyst and author Marion Woodman, and his younger brother was Fraser Boa, also a Jungian analyst, who died in 1992.
 Boa attended the University of Western Ontario, graduating in 1952 with a degree in theology, then spent a brief period playing professional football for the Calgary Stampeders in 1952.

-After travelling through Europe, he began his acting career in England in 1956 and settled there permanently in the 1960s.
-In a 1959 interview he stated that he was also writing novels and film scripts; however, it would appear these works were not published or filmed.
+After travelling through Central America and Europe, he began his acting career in England in 1956 and settled there permanently in the 1960s.
+In a 1959 interview, when he was aged 29, he said he had also written poetry, a novel and film scripts, and hoped to make a living combining writing and acting.